moiz-mansoori/GIAIC-Quater3-Python-AI-Project/readme.md

 2. **Unit Converter** - A **Streamlit-based Unit Converter** that allows users to easily convert values between different measurement units.
 The app supports multiple categories such as **length, mass, area, speed, temperature, and more**.

 3. **Password Strength Meter** - A secure and interactive web app that analyzes password strength, provides feedback, and generates strong passwords.

+4. **Library Manager** - A command-line personal library manager that allows users to manage their book collection, track reading progress, and view library statistics.

 ---